imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 There is some truth to this illustration of the polarization of feelings felt through coding.
 However, it is all too common for individuals to wholly identify with one or the other.
-One the one side we have our rock stars, our 10x developers and brogrammers.
+On the one side we have our rock stars, our 10x developers and brogrammers.
 On the other we have people dogged by imposter syndrome.
 The two abstract states represent a continuous and exaggerated part of us all.
 Having